hapax/hapax.github.io/assets/emcc.md

 ---

-*Exercise 2.* In this exercise, we will derive something called the Lorentz transformation.
+*Exercise 2 (Lorentz transformations).* In this exercise, we will derive something called the Lorentz transformation.
 First, we define the *hyperbolic functions*

 $$